 If you take photos of birds, experiment with different backgrounds.
 For example, you might:

 a) Try different views that offer different colors, patterns, or types of light.

 b) Experiment with small adjustments.
-Sometimes a small step will improve a background.
-This might, for example, eliminate a dark spot caused by a shadow.
+Sometimes a small step sideways will improve a background.
+For example, this might eliminate a dark spot caused by a shadow.

 c) Take photos of the same subject using different types of backgrounds.
 Then compare how the background changes the story told by the photo.

 Find More Photo Tips at:

 Help Birds Tip

 Why: Cats are one of the few predators that can catch a hummingbird.

 Here’s an article that tells how you, your cat, and birds all benefit: See Keep Your Cat Safe